wait and onStale, claiming a record so your slow work runs uninterrupted, and which errors are safe to retry.

 Model Methods

-where, filter, orderBy, limit, offset, and scope.
-Scope defaults to
+where, filter, orderBy, limit, offset, and state.
+The state

-'live'; pass 'archived' or 'all' when you intentionally want non-live
+lifecycle filter defaults to 'live'; pass 'archived' or 'all' when you

 Multiplayer Behavior